 A: This is a very important question, and there is no simple answer.
 Although most co-ops and similar types of businesses have par value securities, the Fair Market Value (FMV) is the relevant measure used by the Canada Revenue Agency (CRA) to determine the value of the securities being placed inside a Registered Plan.
 The FMV must be estimated realistically at the time an investor initiates a security-related transaction within a Registered Plan.
 An ideal way to determine FMV is to have a business appraisal completed.
-However, we recognize that this can be a costly and impractical undertaking for many of CWCF’s members, so we offer the following suggestions to assist you in valuing your securities:
+However, we recognize that this can be a costly and impractical undertaking for many Members of Common Good Capital, so we offer the following suggestions to assist you in valuing your securities:

 - When an offering is in progress, the sale price of the securities represents the current FMV, assuming the securities are actually being purchased for that price by investors.

 - If an audit or similar examination has been conducted, the security value may be determinable by taking all assets and deficits into account.
-The FMV would be the amount that an investor would receive per security if the issuer were to dissolve and its proceeds distributed on the day of the valuation.
+The FMV would be the amount that an investor would receive per security if the issuer were to dissolve and have its proceeds distributed on the day of the valuation.

 - Sometimes the last known trade value (either as sold by the issuer or traded privately between investors) can represent the FMV.
 In the case of a private sale between investors, it must be considered whether both parties were acting reasonably in their best interests to make the market for the purchase/sale of the securities, and that they were acting at arms’ length from each other.
 This method may be considered appropriate to determine a security’s FMV is if the trade occurred within the last twelve months.